unibo-spe/spe-slides/content/10-ddd/_index.md

 ### Remarks

 - They may exploit _factories_ for turning retrieved data into objects
-- If properly engineered, _avoids lock-in_ effect for database technologies
+- If properly engineered, they avoid the _lock-in_ effect for database technologies
 - Design & implementation may require thinking about:
     - the architecture,
     - the infrastructure,